mjordan/islandora_workbench_docs/docs/troubleshooting.md

 If git tells you it has pulled in any changes to Workbench, you will be running the latest code.
 If you get an error while running git, ask for help.

+Finally, if your Islandora/Drupal site uses a proxy, firewall, or load balancer, elminiate the possibility that changes in their configuration is not the cause of the problem you are experiencing.
+For example, changes to WAF rules for sites hosted on AWS or sites that use Cloudflare can cause Workbench to stop working.
+The most common problem caused by changes to these rules is that the user agent "Islandora Workbench" has become accidently blocked from your reaching your Drupal site.
+Before you report a problem with Islandora Workbench, ask your systems administrator if it's possible that recent changes to WAF rules has caused the problem.

+## Some additional things to prepare before you ask for help

-Also, you might be asked to provide one or more of the following:
+People offering assistance might be ask you to provide one or more of the following:

 * your configuration file (without username and password!).
 You can also print your configuration to your terminal by includeing the `--print_config` argument to workbench, e.g. `python workbench --config test.yml --check --print_config`.
 * some sample input CSV